silv3rr/pywho/README.md

 - only 1 py module dependency: sysv_ipc
 - can also be build as single binary (using pyinstaller)

 ..also, now 200% slower! tnx python.
-Nothing you'll notice though.
+With geoip off you wont notice though.

 ## Usage